 When a person’s life is at stake, a general approach to psychotherapy might not be enough.
 Fortunately, there are treatments designed specifically for addressing thoughts of self-harm and suicide, as well as suicidal risk.
-In the Collaborative Management and Assessment of Suicidality (CAMS) framework, therapist and client work with tools — such as the Suicide Status Form (SSF) — to uncover root causes and ultimately rediscover reasons for living.
+In the Collaborative Assessment and Management of Suicidality (CAMS) framework, therapist and client work with tools — such as the Suicide Status Form (SSF) — to uncover root causes and ultimately rediscover reasons for living.

 What are the origins of CAMS?